 The ‘Working Index’ is the product of string legth (in mt.) multiplied by treble pitch (in Hz) and indicates whether the chosen string length is right for the intended tuning.

 In other words (see faq 14) whether we risk breaking the treble (when the string length is too long) or a poor sound quality (too short strings produce a duller sound).
 On lutes and violins it is advisable to keep the Breaking Index in the 230-240 Hz x mt bracket, with the treble working close to its breaking point and granting the best possible sound in the bass register.

 Nylgut is a synthetic material we discovered and copyrighted in 1997: it has the same mean specific weight as gut and a low degree of humidity absorption – ony 10% that of nylon.

 In theory a gut string and a Nylgut one should have the same diameter.

 But since nylgut is quite ‘stretchy’ we advise using a slightly thicker diameter.

-Unfortunately, because of the bow ‘slips’ on it, Nnylgut cannot be used on bowed instruments.
+Because of the bow ‘slips’ on it, Nylgut strings cannot be used on bowed instruments.

 This is a fairly vast topic and we suggest this further reading.